FAQs

 • Announcement of winners and awarding of checks

-• See Submission Process page for more details
+• See submission form for more details

 • Any data or information discussed or divulged by entrants during The Winning Pitch Challenge event should be considered information that could possibly enter the public realm, and entrants should not assume any right of confidentiality in any data or information discussed, divulged, or presented in these sessions.
+Because of the nature of the Winning Pitch Challenge and your decision to apply and present your idea, it is ideal to have your innovation protected.
+A provisional patent application should be in place at a minimum, and ideally a formal patent application has been filed to protect your innovation.

 • Due to the nature of the competition, we are not able to ask judges, reviewers, staff, or the audience to agree to or sign non-disclosure statements.
 As a result, all data and other information submitted, discussed or otherwise disclosed by entrants during The Winning Pitch Challenge should be considered information that will enter the public realm, and entrants should not expect any right of confidentiality in any such data or information.